d901203/Streamlit-Recommend-System/README.md

 ## Installation with Docker
 1. Clone the repository: `git clone https://github.com/d901203/movielens-recommend-system.git`
 2. Navigate to the project directory: `cd movielens-recommend-system`
-3. Build the Docker image: `docker build -t demo .`
+3. Build the Docker image: `docker build -t app .`
-4. Run the Docker container: `docker run -p 8501:8501 demo`
+4. Run the Docker container: `docker run -p 8501:8501 app`
 5. Access the app in your browser at `http://localhost:8501`